aju/simple-flip-clock/components/flip-card/README.md

     element: dom node with basic structure as specified above
     vertical: decide if animation should be vertical or horizontal (default)
+    duration: animation duration in milliseconds (600 by default)

 Methods